 - Very poor battery life when disconnected

 The design of the Garmin nuvi 42lm is the same as the other Garmin devices on the market.
-The 42lm is a slick looking rectangular device with a dark two tone color scheme.
+The 42lm is a slick-looking rectangular device with a dark two-tone color scheme.
 There is a glossy black strip of plastic running along the bottom of the device with ‘Garmin’ written in the middle.

-However I found that due to the smaller screen size I did tend to keep my eyes on the device a little longer when driving.
+However, I found that due to the smaller screen size I did tend to keep my eyes on the device a little longer when driving.
 The information that I need to have whilst driving seemed to take my brain a few additional seconds to decipher.
 This is only because the screen is smaller than what we are used to.
 For a larger screen and therefore a clearer display check out the Garmin nuvi 67LM.

 The 480×272 pixels display is not the sharpest screen I’ve seen by any stretch of the imagination.
-However, it i supported by a white backlight that does make the screen clearer, particularly when there is some sunlight glare.
+However, it is supported by a white backlight that does make the screen clearer, particularly when there is some sunlight glare.

 Like most Garmin devices the 42LM managed to find my location quickly and without fuss.
 It took on average, just under 30 seconds for the device to lock onto enough satellites for it to be able to work correctly.
-As this is part of the entry level of sat navs there is no voice activation feature available.
+As this is part of the entry-level of sat navs there is no voice activation feature available.
 So yes, you are going to have to tap all of your destinations into the device manually!

-The 42LM performed well and was generally respsonsive to the touch.
+The 42LM performed well and was generally responsive to the touch.
 There were however some responsitivity issues when used in cold weather.
 I had left the device attached to the windscreen overnight and was heading off on an early morning drive.
 The car was freezing and there was plenty of condensation on the windows – definitely a morning to have stayed in the warmth under the duvet!
 On this occasion the sat nav was like the driver was a little groggy and perhaps still half asleep!
 It took a fair few strong taps on the screen for it to respond.
 Inputting my destination took a little longer than usual.
-In fairness, this was the only time I experienced any issues and therefore I don’t believe it should be a deal breaker if your considering purchasing the device.
+In fairness, this was the only time I experienced any issues and therefore I don’t believe it should be a deal-breaker if you’re considering purchasing the device.

 There have also been a few reports of the device not responding too well when used in very hot weather.
-Unfortunately however, I cannot comment as it’s just really cold here at this time of year 🙁 The solution therefore appears to be to bring the device into the house during the night.
+Unfortunately, however, I cannot comment as it’s just really cold here at this time of year 🙁 The solution, therefore, appears to be to bring the device into the house during the night.
 Or at the very least you should place the sat nav into the glove box on the car for a little extra protection from the extreme temperatures.